-2.2 How MassMotion Works
+3.2 How Flow Works

-The section provides a brief introduction to some of the main concepts in MassMotion.
+This section provides a brief introduction to some of the main concepts in Flow.
 The Scene covers topics related to the simulation environment, then People as Agents describes the representation of people.

-2.2.1 The Scene
+3.2.1 The Scene

-MassMotion Flow models real world spaces by breaking those spaces down into component parts and classifying the parts according to function.
-People in a MassMotion simulation know to walk around an obstruction because it has been marked as a barrier.
+Flow models real world spaces by breaking those spaces down into component parts and classifying the parts according to function.
+People in a Flow simulation know to walk around an obstruction because it has been marked as a barrier.
 Speed of movement is reduced when walking up a surface because that surface has been marked as a stair.

-The way in which classified objects are arranged can have a large impact on how people navigate a space, affecting their speed, their movement patterns, and the route choices they make.
+The way in which classified objects are arranged can have a large impact on how people navigate a space, affecting their speed, their movement patterns, and their route choices.

-The basic elements of a MassMotion scene are: floor, link, stair, ramp, escalator, path, portal, and barrier.
+The basic elements of a scene are: floor, link, stair, ramp, escalator, path, portal, and barrier.

-MassMotion Scene
+Flow Scene